GR Aetherwing | Official Handbook

 2.1 Official Assets

-All Aetherwing entries must utilize the official 2026 vector assets (Logos, Number Fonts, Sponsors).
+All GR Aetherwing entries must utilize the official 2026 vector assets (TGR Logos, Number Fonts, Sponsors).
 Unauthorized modification of the "Feather" emblem or sponsor placement is prohibited.

 2.2 Third-Party Paint Schemes